alae-touba/scripts/README.md

 ### Examples

-To see usage examples for a script, use the `-Examples` parameter:
+to see usage examples for a script, use the `-Examples` parameter:

 ```powershell
 Get-Help <script-path> -Examples